 Relationship abuse and sexual assault are gendered issues.

-Acknowledge that the majority of relationship abuse and sexual assault is committed by men against women.
+Acknowledge that the majority of relationship abuse and sexual assault is committed by men against womxn.
 It is impossible to get to the root cause of the problem without maintaining a gendered analysis.

-Media coverage often includes information/statistics on how many women were raped or abused, without noting how many men raped or abused them.
+Media coverage often includes information/statistics on how many womxn were raped or abused, without noting how many men raped or abused them.
 Include information on perpetrators as well.

-Violence perpetrated by boys is often referred to by the media as “youth violence” while violence perpetrated by girls is referred to as “girls’ violence.”
-Avoid these biases, name men’s violence against women.
+Violence perpetrated by boys is often referred to by the media as “youth violence” while violence perpetrated by girls and gender-expansive youth is referred to as “girls’ violence.”
+Avoid these biases, name men’s violence against womxn and gender-based violence.

 Ex.
 If we say “Mary was beaten,” it makes us focus on Mary and her actions, when we should be thinking about John and his decision to abuse.
 “John beat Mary” is more effective because it draws attention to John, who has perpetrated the act, and forces us to think about the root of the problem.

-This sort of reframing is important when it comes to statistics about relationship abuse and sexual assault.
+This sort of reframing is important when it comes to statistics about relationship abuse and sexual violence.

 - Avoid writing this: “Worldwide, including in the United States, at least 1 in 3 women will experience relationship abuse or sexual assault in her lifetime.”
 (World Health Organization, 2013)